-Industrial/Manufacturing Technology/Technician Bottom Line .
+Industrial/Manufacturing Technology/Technician Bottom Line.
 In Illinois, employment of Industrial/Manufacturing Technicians is expected to increase more slowly than average through 2012 with about 980 annual job openings combined in related occupations.
 Overall results were positive for Industrial/Manufacturing Technician graduates.
 Ninety-three percent (N = 26) of Industrial/Manufacturing Technician respondents were employed.
 Nearly three-quarters (N = 19) of the working graduates were employed in a related field.
-Two Industrial/Manufacturing Technician graduates were employed in a related field.
+Two Industrial/Manufacturing Technician graduates were employed (7.1 percent).
+Nearly three-quarters (73.1 percent) of the working graduates were employed in a related field.
 The average full-time earnings of Industrial/Manufacturing Technician graduates was very competitive with the field at \$19.58 per hour (\$40,726 annually).
-Industrial/Manufacturing Technician graduates had strong earnings and were among the top wage earners across all programs in the current study.
+Industrial/Manufacturing Technician graduates working in the current study.
 Almost 89 percent of Industrial/Manufacturing Technician graduates working in their field of preparation were satisfied with their employment.
 Overall, program components (87.8 percent) and college services (86.3 percent) received satisfactory ratings by graduates.